If the firm were a fictional character it would be...

 Percentage interviewed: 4%

-What’s involved in application: Psychometric test, assessment day (networking exercise, witness interview and case study, presentation), partner interview
+What's involved: Psychometric test, assessment day (networking exercise, witness interview and case study, presentation), partner interview.